stackbit-projects/silvestru-site-f4da8/index.md

 sections:
   - type: hero_section
     title: I only want your money...
-    subtitle: 'No, seriously give me your money.'
+    subtitle: 'No, seriously, give me your money.'
     content: >
       Oh you want a reason to give me money?
 Fine.
 I write marketing materials and content that stands out, gets you remembered and - most importantly -